-I’m constantly amazed by the sheer number of writers who are about to release their first book, or have already released their first book, and have zero marketing in place.
+I’m asked this a lot and I’m constantly amazed by the sheer number of writers who are about to release their first book, or have already released their first book, and have zero marketing in place.
 Nothing, nada, oftentimes less than zero.
 They remind me of the college kid who walks into a final with a hangover and a broken pencil, hoping to pull the answers out of their you know where.

 Unless you are a genius and your work is the best book ever in the history of the entire world (and if you think it is, you need a lesson in humility), you need to market your work.
 Trouble is, most writers have absolutely no idea where to start.
 Here’s just a quick smattering of the questions I receive in a given week: